FlowBot3D: Learning 3D Articulation Flow to Manipulate Articulated Objects: Acknowledgments

 \section{Acknowledgments}

-{ The authors were supported in part by the donations from NSF CAREER, NSF S\&AS, and LG.
-BE is also supported by NSF Graduate Research Fellowship under Grant No. DGE1745016.
+{ This material is based upon work supported by the National Science Foundation under Grant Nos.
+IIS-1849154 (NSF S\&AS), IIS-2046491 (NSF CAREER), and DGE-1745016 (NSF GRFP), as well as LG Electronics.
 We are grateful to Thomas Weng, Brian Okorn, Daniel Seita, Shikhar Bahl, and Russell Mendonca for feedback on the paper. }